 But what is a picture book exactly?

-To describe it in the simplest way; A picture book is usually a short story aimed at children, using vivid and imaginative illustration to capture a childs attention and intrigue.
-These picture books are often remembered well after childhood, which goes to show how effective books can be to an impressionable child.
+To describe it in the simplest way, a picture book is usually a short story aimed at children, using vivid and imaginative illustrations to capture a child’s attention and intrigue.
+These picture books are often remembered well after childhood, which goes to show just how effective books can be to an impressionable child.

-Sarah has been drawing childrens picture books for the last 5 years,.
-She has developed a wide range of distinct but varied styles, which allow her to create many different kinds of wierd and wacky childrens books!
+Sarah has been drawing children’s picture books for the last 15 years.
+She has developed a wide range of distinct and varied styles, which allow her to create many different kinds of weird and wacky children’s books!